Are you feeling held back by your stammer?

 Free initial consultation

-PLEASE NOTE: I currently don’t have space to take on new clients.
-Please contact me and I will let you know as soon as space opens up.
+PLEASE NOTE: I currently have limited space to take on new clients.
+Please let me know your availability so that I can advise you when the next space will be available.

 To request a free initial consultation you can: